 We launched our second cohort of female guides in Botswana with a new intake of 3 guides in July 2022.
 Over the past few months, our female guides have been learning the ins and outs of the guiding industry and are becoming experts in critical skills in wildlife, conservation, safe practices, photography, natural history, tracking, communication, and the mokoro.

 We launched the third cohort of female guides in Zambia in March 2023.
 The growth and expansion of the program to Zambia represents a significant step towards developing female talent in a largely male-dominated industry.

 We are hoping to see the launch of female guides in Zimbabwe in the coming years.
 This will complete our foundation’s vision to have female guides in all three regions in which we operate and develop more female talent in our business and the safari industry as a whole.

-This project will play a vital role in creating a seat at the table for women in an industry and career path that has historically been male-dominated.
-We are contributing towards addressing gender inequality in the safari guide’s sector by creating access and opportunity for women who are interested in pursuing a career in this field.
+Through this project, we are actively contributing towards addressing gender inequality in the safari guide sector by creating access and opportunities for women who are interested in pursuing a career in this field.
 Our goal is to develop 25 female guides in this community by 2025.
 We have great expectations for this project, hoping that it will be a catalyst for other safari companies in the area to invest in female talent, opening doors for more female guides to access work opportunities in various regions in Africa.